jcervas/class-cmu-84-721/Notes/Political choice in a polarized America: How elite polarization shapes mass behavior/readme.md

-# Expanded Outline of Introduction Chapter: "Political choice in a polarized America: How elite polarization shapes mass behavior"
+# Comprehensive Outline: "Political choice in a polarized America: How elite polarization shapes mass behavior"

+## Introduction

+### Objectives of the Book

+- Analyze how elite polarization has influenced mass political behavior in America.

+---

 ## Research Design

 ### Objectives

-- **Goal**: To assess how relationships between key variables like policy orientations, partisanship, elite polarization, and vote choice have changed over time in the electorate.
+- **Primary Goal**: To understand how the relationships between policy orientations, partisanship, elite polarization, and vote choice have evolved over time.
+- **Secondary Goals**:
+    - Test the validity of the theory across multiple datasets.

-### Methodology
+### Methodological Framework

-- Utilizes two types of data:
+- Employing a two-pronged data approach:
     1. **Panel Data**
     2. **Cross-Sectional Time Series Data**

 ---

-## Types of Data and Their Importance
+## Detailed Discussion of Data Types

 ### Panel Data

-- **Definition**: Data collected from the same subjects repeatedly over a period of time.
+- **Definition**: Longitudinal data collected from the same subjects repeatedly over specific time intervals.
-- **Importance**: Vital for tracking changes within individuals.
+- **Importance**:
+    - To validate the claim that policy orientations are important in shaping individual-level changes.
+    - To check whether individuals align their partisanship with their policy orientations over time.

 ### Cross-Sectional Time Series Data

-- **Definition**: Data collected at multiple time points but not from the same subjects.
+- **Definition**: Data collected at different time points but not necessarily from the same subjects.
+- **Importance**:
-- **Importance**: Used to assess changes across the entire electorate over a long period.
+    - To evaluate changes across the electorate over a long period.
+    - To assess how policy orientations and political choices are related at a mass level.

 ---

-## Theoretical Arguments and Claims
+## Theoretical Framework and Claims

-### The Role of Policy Orientations
+### Importance of Policy Orientations

-- **Claim**: Policy orientations are a key political disposition and an important driver of change within individuals.
+- **Initial Claim**: Policy orientations are pivotal in driving changes within individuals.
-- **Test**: If individuals align their partisanship according to their policy orientations over time.
+- **Theoretical Test**: Observing whether individuals update their partisanship to align with their policy orientations.

-### Impact of Elite Polarization
+### The Role of Elite Polarization

-- **Expectation**: Elite polarization amplifies the effect of policy orientations.
+- **Expectation**: Elite polarization increases the impact of policy orientations on individual choices.
+- **Conditional Factors**:
-- **Condition**: This holds true only if individual level policy attitudes are stable, as shown by repeated panel data.
+    - The claim is valid only if individual-level policy orientations are stable, as evidenced by panel data.

-### Contextual Behavior
+### The Contextual Nature of Political Behavior

-- **Argument**: Mass political behavior varies depending on the context, such as the level of elite polarization.
+- **Argument**: Mass political behavior is not static but varies according to elite-level changes.
-- **Implication**: Traditional models might not be sufficient to explain political behavior across different eras.
+- **Implication**:
+    - Challenges to the traditional models of political behavior.
+    - Context such as elite polarization significantly influences mass behavior.

 ---

-## Sources of Data
+## Data Sources

 ### Individual-Level Data

 - **American National Election Study (ANES)**
-    - Long history since 1948
-    - Administered every four years
+    - Coverage: Since 1948, administered every four years.
+    - Comprehensive questions on political attitudes and behaviors.
 - **General Social Survey (GSS)**
-    - Collected annually
-    - Not specifically a political survey
+    - Coverage: Conducted annually.
+    - Variety of questions on political attitudes but not limited to politics.
+    - Less likelihood of expressive responding due to its broad focus.

 ### Elite-Level Data

 - **NOMINATE Data**
-    - Measures legislator ideology
+    - Provides ideological scores to members of Congress based on roll call votes.
+    - Includes two dimensions of ideology: economic left-right and a secondary, historical dimension.
 - **Americans for Democratic Action (ADA) Rankings**
-    - Rank members of Congress based on roll call votes
+    - Ranks Congress members based on specific roll call votes.

 ---

-## Theoretical Implications
+## Methodological Rigor and Implications

-- Changes at the elite level have transformed mass behavior.
+- Utilizes long-spanning data to observe transformations in mass behavior.
-- The necessity of data that spans multiple decades.
-- New approach in political science, focusing on mass behavior in context.
+- Adds a novel approach to the study of political behavior by integrating elite-level context.

----

-## Advantages of Using Multiple Datasets

-- Validates findings and theories.
-- Allows the assessment of different question wordings, sampling procedures, etc.
+- The use of multiple independent datasets enhances the validity and comprehensiveness of the study.